 Use Cases for Customer Communication for Plug-in Electric Vehicles

-This SAE Information Report J2836/5? establishes the use cases for communications between Plug-In Electric Vehicles (PEV) and their customers.
-The use case scenarios define the information to be communicated related to customer convenience features for charge on/off control, charge power curtailment, customer preference settings, charging status, EVSE availability/access, and electricity usage.
+This SAE Information Report SAE J2836/5 establishes the Use Cases for communications between plug-in electric vehicles (PEVs) and their customers.
+The Use Case Scenarios define the information to be communicated related to customer convenience features for charge on/off control, charge power curtailment, customer preference settings, charging status, EVSE availability/access, and electricity usage.
 Also addresses customer information resulting from conflicts to customer charging preferences.
-This document only provides the use cases that define the communications requirements to enable customers to interact with the PEV and to optimize their experience with driving a Plug-In Electric Vehicle.
+This document only provides the Use Cases that define the communications requirements to enable customers to interact with the PEV and to optimize their experience with driving a PEV.
 Specifications such as protocols and physical transfer methods for communicating information are not within the scope of this document.